Dallas Personal Injury Lawyers

 - Zach gets stopped at a stoplight on his motorcycle.
 A woman who is texting while driving hits him.
 Zach can sue the woman for her careless act and the injuries he's suffered because of it.
 If the woman was driving in a work capacity at the time, like delivering flowers for a florist, the owner of the flower shop could also be sued.

 - Joan just bought a new car.
 Several days later she's driving at a legal speed when a tire blows out and she gets into an accident.
-An investigation shows the tire the dealer put on the car wasn't adequate to support that model of car’s weight.
+An investigation shows the tire the dealer put on the car couldn’t support that car's weight.
 Joan could sue the dealer for her injuries.
 If investigation showed that the tire blew out because of a design or manufacturing flaw, the manufacturer could be sued.

 - Joe and Fred are in a minor traffic accident.
 Fred has anger issues and punches Joe.
 In addition to legal charges filed against Fred for criminal assault, Joe could sue Fred for personal injury in civil court.

 If any of these situations resembles what happened to you, contact an attorney today.
-The Law Office of W.T.
-Johnson can help.
+The Law Office of WT Johnson may be able to help.

-What Kind of Damages Can I Claim in a Dallas Personal Injury Lawsuit?
+What Kind of Damages Can I Claim in a Lawsuit?

 Damages are designed to get you compensation for the injury you suffered.
 These can include: